-Let’s return to the episode at the beginning, what do you think is the lesson learned here for little Jenny, who was chastised for touching the statue because her fingers might get dirty?
-If such a warning is repeated over time, Jenny may refrain from having any tactile experience as she considers touching something unfamiliar as unhygienic or unacceptable behaviour.
+Let’s return to the episode at the beginning.
+What do you think is the lesson learned here for little Jenny, who was chastised for touching the statue because her fingers might get dirty?
+If such a warning is repeated over a long period of time, Jenny may refrain from having any tactile experience as she grows up.
+She would consider touching things as unhygienic or unacceptable behaviour.
 She may cease to observe and understand the world using her sense of touch altogether.

-It may sound a little extreme, but many parents do relate to Ruby’s perspective.
+It may sound a little extreme, but many parents do relate to Ruby’s practices.

 To encourage Jenny’s inquisitive nature and allow her to learn from this experience, Ruby could have asked some guiding questions, “How does the hair feel, Jenny?
 Is it the same as your impression of the Little Prince in the book Mummy read to you last night?”
 Approached this way, the child is learning to use her senses as well as vocalise her thoughts.

 After which, Ruby could then educate her daughter on the importance of good hygiene, “Jenny, look at your hands, are they dirty?
 What should we do with dirty hands?”
 Helping Jenny to wipe her hands at this point will prove to be a more effective lesson than berating her.